djhaskin987/degasolv/docs/command-reference.rst

 Overview of ``resolve-locations``
 +++++++++++++++++++++++++++++++++

-*Introduced as of version 1.0.2*.
+*This subcommand introduced as of version 1.0.2*.

 The ``resolve-locations`` command searches one or more repository index files, and uses the package information in them to attempt to resolve the requirements given at the command line.
 If successful, it exits with a return code of 0 and outputs the name of each package in the solution it has found, together with that package's location.

 If the command fails, a non-zero exit code is returned.
 The output from such a run might look like this::